getgauge/docs.gauge.org/installation.rst

             npm uninstall -g @getgauge/cli

 .. note::
-    If Gauge is installed in custom location, remove corresponding files or directories.
+    If you have installed Gauge on your system by downloading the Gauge release from GitHub, then delete the Gauge files from the installed location.

 Logs
 ----